webpack/webpack.js.org/src/content/configuration/output.md

 `boolean=true` `string: 'verbose'`

 Tells webpack to include comments in bundles with information about the contained modules.
-This option defaults to `true` in `development` and `false` in `production` [mode](/configuration/mode/) respectively. `'verbose'` shows more addition information.
+This option defaults to `true` in `development` and `false` in `production` [mode](/configuration/mode/) respectively. `'verbose'` shows more information like exports, runtime requirements and bailouts.

 W> While the data this comments can provide is useful during development when reading the generated code, it __should not__ be used in production.